 Highly customizable but can be sweaty for some

 In addition, the Vert Ergonomics mesh chair is also a great alternative for those who are on a budget.
-It sits at less than 400 dollars and boasts of the supportive back design.
+It sits at less than 500 bucks and boasts a supportive back design.
 The ribbed back design aims to support prolonged working hours.
 It’s one of the great alternatives if you find the Steelcase brand a bit too much for your budget.

 A highly adjustable chair with a basic look